kjshao/FI/README.md

 # FI
-The minimal generating sets (fundamental invariants) of invariant rings of permutation groups for molecular systems.
+The minimal generating sets (fundamental invariants) of invariant rings of symmetric groups for molecular systems.